Skip to main content

 2. Go to the Images section.

-Images smaller than 16 GB are automatically replicated to neighboring segments in the pool.
+Images smaller than 16 GB are automatically replicated to adjacent pool segments in the location.

-7. Select the URL as the source of the image.
+7. Select a URL as the image source.

-8. Enter a link to the image file in the format https://example.com/file.raw.
+8. Enter a link to the image file in the https://example.com/file.raw format.

-If you are downloading an archive with the .ova container format, we recommend unzipping the archive before downloading for the image to work correctly.
+If you are uploading an archive with the .ova container format, we recommend unpacking the archive before uploading for the image to work correctly.

-If you don't know what formats to specify, specify raw image format, bare container format.
+If you are not sure which formats to specify, specify the raw image format and the bare container format.

-Once the image is created, you cannot change the minimum disk and memory sizes in the control panel.
+After an image is created, you cannot change the minimum disk and memory size in the Control panel.
 To change the minimum values, you will need to recreate the image or use the OpenStack CLI.

 11. Click Create.

-1. Upload the image to S3 via segmented boot.
+1. Upload the image to S3 using segmented upload.

-2. Obtain an IAM token for the project (X-Auth-Token).
+2. Get an IAM token for your project (X-Auth-Token).

-3. In the query output, copy the value in the X-Subject-Token field.
+3. In the request output, copy the value in the X-Subject-Token field.

 curl 'https://<pool>.cloud.api.selcloud.ru/image/v2/images' \